 At the InnoTrans expo in Berlin in 2000, the first of these machines – 203 001, the former 202 349 – was unveiled to the public, thus opening a new chapter of the history of these interesting locomotives and turning the future of the German railfreight scene irretrievably in a new direction – a story that will be the subject of a future article on this site…

-Although it is many years since this class had any proper regular passenger workings, there is an annual event of interest on the island of Rügen in north-east Germany, when the single-car DMU shuttle on the branch from Bergen auf Rügen to Lauterbach Mole is replaced by top-and-tail Pressnitztalbahn 202s sandwiching two coaches.
-In 2018, this will run between Wednesday 11th April 2018 to Sunday 15th April 2018, with 202 565 and 202 708 (for the record,2017 saw 204 425 and 202 565, whereas 2016’s trains used 202 565 and 202 703).
+Although it is many years since this class had any proper regular passenger workings, there is an annual event of interest on the island of Rügen in north-east Germany, when the single-car DMU shuttle on the branch from Bergen auf Rügen to Lauterbach Mole is replaced by top-and-tail Pressnitztalbahn 202s sandwiching two coaches for five days in the middle of April.
+In 2016, this featured 202 565 and 202 703; in 2017, 202 565 and 204 425; and in 2018, 202 565 and 202 708.
+This is expected to return in 2019, although the dates are yet to be advised.

 There are also railtours:-

-Equally 202 565 of the Pressnitztalbahn is specified by painted number for railtours on Saturday 23rd June 2018 and Saturday 27th October 2018, both of which run from the former East Germany into the Czech Republic.
+202 565 of the Pressnitztalbahn is specified by painted number for a railtour on Saturday 27th October 2018 which runs from the former East Germany into the Czech Republic.

 Additionally, there are usually one or two workings in the calendar for the metre-gauge “Harzkamels”; details here.
-Currently 199 861 (ex-DB 299 110) is the only one with a serviceable boiler so is handling all of the passenger workings.
+Currently 199 861 (ex-DB 299 110) is the only one with a serviceable boiler, so handles all of the passenger workings in the colder months, but 199 872 (ex-DB 299 114) does get the occasional working in the Summer when heat is not required.